Shakespeare in the world

 America's Shakespeare: The Bard goes west to California’s Gold Rush mining camps

-Theater was explosively popular in California’s Gold Rush era, and miners couldn’t get enough of Shakespeare.
-San Francisco and Sacramento had major theaters that were repeatedly burning down and being rebuilt almost immediately.
-Even the small gold-mining towns had stages…
+Theater was very popular in California’s Gold Rush era, and miners couldn’t get enough of Shakespeare.
+Even gold-mining towns had stages or performance spaces.

 The First Folio tour: How American communities celebrated Shakespeare in 2016